Coronavirus digest: China's Sinovac vaccine 78% effective, says Brazil | DW | 07.01.2021

 Australian authorities are expected to approve BioNTech-Pfizer's vaccine by the end of January.
 "We are now in a position where believe we will be able to commence vaccinations in mid-to-late February," Morrison told reporters.

-The Brazilian government has been in talks with Pfizer to ease the purchasing of vaccines as well.
+The start of a new year has brought "new opportunities and tools," including vaccines, WHO Europe director Hans Kluge said.
+But he stressed that the challenge posed by the new virus mutation and surging infections had created "an alarming situation."

-Canada's Quebec province has announced a curfew to address the rising infections and hospitalizations.
-A night curfew of 8 p.m. to 5 a.m. will be imposed.
-Nonessential businesses have also been asked to remain closed till February 8, which is when the curfew would be lifted.
-However, schools are expected to reopen as expected.
+He called for countries to do more to "intensify the public health and social measures to be certain we can flatten the steep vertical line" that has emerged in countries like the UK.

-Some doctors' practices in England will receive the Oxford-AstraZeneca vaccine starting this Thursday, said Britain's National Health Service (NHS).
+Some doctors' practices in England were to receive the Oxford-AstraZeneca vaccine from Thursday, Britain's National Health Service said.

 "We are aiming to offer vaccinations to the majority of care home residents by the end of January and all 13 million people in the top four priority cohorts by mid-February," said Health Secretary Matt Hancock.